becem-gharbi/nuxt-starter/docs/content/index.md

 Nuxt starter

 #description
-A template that provides essential features to quickly get started on your Nuxt 3 project
+A modular template that provides essential features to quickly get started on your full stack Nuxt 3 project
 ::